johnno1962/SwiftTrace/README.md

 since tracing was started.
 Each time an object is deallocated you will see a `.cxx_destruct` message followed by the number of objects oustanding for that class.
-If your object does not inherit from NSObject it is not possible to track deallocations so the count of allocations is displayed.
+If your object does not inherit from NSObject it is not possible to track deallocations so the allocationed count is displayed.

-If you want to track the lifecycle of Swift structs create a marker class containg a String inheriting from NSObject and add an instance variable initialised to an instance of it.
+If you want to track the lifecycle of Swift structs, create a marker class containg a String and inheriting from NSObject and add an instance variable to the struct initialised to an instance of it.

 ```Swift
 class Marker: NSObject {